Skip to content

 """

-# First pass: determine which docs pass the condition by index
+# First pass: determine which docs pass the condition by index.

-passing_indices: set[int] = set()
+passing_indices: set[int] = {

-if self._condition is None or self._condition(doc):
+idx for idx, doc in enumerate(docs_batch) if self._condition is None or self._condition(doc)

-# Process all passing docs together.
+# Process all passing docs in one batch.

 processed_iter = iter(processed) if not isinstance(processed, Iterator) else processed

-# Iterate through original docs in order and yield results
+# Iterate through original docs in order and yield results.

-for idx, doc in enumerate(docs_iters[2]):
+for idx, doc in enumerate(docs_batch):

 if idx in passing_indices: